Dr. Edward (Ted) Lambert

 Dr. Ted Lambert is a native of Salisbury, Maryland.
 In 1992, he graduated from the U.S. Naval Academy with a Bachelor of Science degree in engineering.
 He earned his medical degree from Philadelphia College of Osteopathic Medicine and completed his residency in orthopaedic surgery at Naval Medical Center, Portsmouth, Virginia.
 After residency training, Dr. Lambert completed a one-year fellowship in adult reconstructive surgery specializing in hip and knee replacement at Hospital for Special Surgery in New York City, which has repeatedly been named the #1 hospital in the country for orthopaedics.
 During his yearlong fellowship training, Dr. Lambert performed over 550 joint replacements.
 He now specializes in the treatment of arthritis of the hip and knee, including anterior total hip replacement and complex revision total hip and knee replacements.

-Dr. Lambert served 20 years on active duty in the U.S. Navy.
-His military service includes the following assignments: Medical Officer- USS TRENTON (LPD-14); Orthopaedic Surgeon, Combat Logistics Battalion – 8, Fallujah, Iraq in support of Iraqi Freedom, and forward deployments to Guantanamo Bay, Cuba.
-He was stationed at Naval Medical Center, Portsmouth where he was head of the Adult Reconstructive Surgery Service for the past 10 years.
-Dr. Lambert is currently seeing patients at Virginia Institute for Sports Medicine.
+Dr. Lambert retired from active duty in 2016, after 20 years of service.
+His military service included the following assignments: Medical Officer-USS Trenton (LPD-14); Orthopaedic Surgeon, Combat Logistics Battalion-8, Fallujah, Iraq, in support of Iraqi Freedom, and forward deployments to Guantanamo Bay, Cuba.
+He was stationed at Naval Medical Center, Portsmouth, where he was head of the Adult Reconstructive Surgery Service for 11 years.